By Candace Bahr, CEA, CDFA and Ginita Wall, CPA, CFP

 Diversify

-percentages for stocks, bonds and stable-value funds, it's time
+Once you have decided the percentages for stocks, bonds and stable-value funds, it’s time to pick the best funds.

 Let's say you want 80 percent stocks and 20 percent bonds.
 Gauge the three-year performance of the funds and pick one stock fund from each of the major categories: one large cap (or S&P 500 index) fund, one small cap (or aggressive-growth) fund and one international fund.
 Then pick an intermediate bond fund and a high-yield bond fund.
 Allocate your investments among the funds: 30 percent large cap, 30 percent small cap, 20 percent international, 10 percent intermediate bond and 10 percent high-yield bond.
 You are now fully diversified with just five funds.